 - This type of surface allows for low maintenance, is cost efficient and is designed to host a multitude of events, including but not limited to, high school football games, band practice, specific UH intramural events, etc.

-Where will Cougar Walk (Team Entry) take place?
+Where does Cougar Walk (Team Entry) take place?

 - Cougar Walk takes place on the east side of TDECU Stadium.
 The Houston team busses will drop off on Cullen Blvd. and the team will proceed to ICON Gate 2 located on the southeast corner of TDECU Stadium.
 Cougar Walk takes place approximately two hours prior to kickoff.

-- Just like Robertson Stadium, tailgating is allowed in parking lots adjacent to TDECU Stadium and throughout campus.
+- Tailgating is allowed in parking lots adjacent to TDECU Stadium and throughout campus.

 - Tailgating is a special component of a college football game.
 As such, we will do all we can to encourage tailgating around TDECU Stadium and on campus.